" We may have to rely on our own immune system to recover from Covid-19."

 Turmeric contains curcumin, an orange substance with many therapeutic benefits.
-Curcumin helps boost immune system and reduces inflammation in the body.
+Curcumin helps boost immune system and reduces inflammation in our body.
 According to a study published in the Clinical and Experimental Pharmacology & Physiology, curcumin reduces the severity of pneumonia caused by flu virus.
 The antiviral properties of curcumin is effective against Influenza A virus.
 Eating turmeric everyday may help reduce the severity of Covid-19 pneumonia.
 Studies also showed that turmeric helps ease anxiety, stress and depression.

 Turmeric is not only good for our physical and mental health, it is also good for our skin.
 It is one of the key ingredients of Antioxidant Youthful Essence, a multi-award-winning vitamin C serum to revitalise and protect the skin from free radicals, pollution and premature signs of ageing.

 " This is amazing!
 I noticed a difference round my eyes after the first application.
 My skin felt tighter and firmer after just a couple of days."